PierreGrognet/ChIPseq_Workshop/LibPrep.md

 9. Incubate 20 min at 20°C in PCR machine (with the LID OFF)

-10. Add 🔴(red) 3µL USER Eneyme to the ligation mixture
+10. Add 🔴(red) 3µL USER Enzyme to the ligation mixture

 11. Mix well by gentle pipetting up and down at least 10 times